Monday: Closed

 Parking privé

-While taste has multiple facets, for Bernard Leray it is above all the culmination of working with the product.
-This enthusiastic culture of the ingredient, very characteristic of the know-how, is a direct inheritance from Bernard Loiseau, who was, in his own words, “his second father”.
-Along with respect for the product, Bernard Leray will say that the great chef from Saulieu also passed on to him the “taste for taste” which, together with respect for the product, forms the driving force of his profession.
-A curious palate, always alert to advance his know-how and especially to maintain the desire to always do better.
+While taste has many facets, for Bernard Leray it is above all the result of working with the product.
+This enthusiastic cultivation of ingredients, so characteristic of his savoir-faire, is a direct heritage from Bernard Loiseau, who was, in his own words, “his second father”.
+Along with respect for the product, Bernard Leray would say that the great chef from Saulieu also passed on to him the “taste for taste” which, along with respect for the product, is the driving force behind his profession.
+An inquisitive palate, always on the lookout to develop his know-how and, above all, to maintain the desire to always do better.

 Bernard is a chef whose training is broad and rigorous.
-This demanding and sometimes self-taught apprenticeship ensures him an accomplished mastery of culinary know-how in its various forms: from pastry to regional cuisine, from military kitchens to the brigades of starred restaurants.
-From these varied experiences, he will draw an unwavering love for the profession, a curious mind, and a solid general culture thanks to which he will obtain his first star at 25 years old.
+This demanding and sometimes self-dictating apprenticeship has given him an accomplished mastery of culinary know-how in its various forms: from pastry-making to terroir cuisine, from military kitchens to the brigades of Michelin-starred restaurants.
+From these varied experiences, he drew an unshakeable love of the profession, an inquisitive mind and a solid general culture, thanks to which he earned his first star at the age of 25.

-The chef works with a selection of suppliers, mainly local, from Alsace and the Vosges, who are true partners throughout the year.
-The richness of this wild terroir, between mountains, forests, and rivers, offers a variety of products (fish, game, spices, and wild flora) that Bernard Leray strives to bring to life in his recipes that respect the typicity of the ingredients.
+The chef works with a selection of suppliers, mainly local, from Alsace and the Vosges, who are true partners all year round.
+The richness of this wild terroir, between mountains, forests and rivers, offers a variety of products (fish, game, spices and wild flora) that Bernard Leray strives to bring to life in his recipes, respecting the typicality of the ingredients.

-He is also a member of the Slow Food association, which allows him to maintain his discovery of new products, particularly those from traditional, sometimes rehabilitated cultures.
+He is also a member of the Slow Food association, which enables him to keep up his discovery of new products, particularly those from traditional cultures that have sometimes been rehabilitated.